The Legend of 1900 (soundtrack)

 The Legend of 1900 is the soundtrack to the movie of the same name (La leggenda del pianista sull'oceano, The Legend of the Pianist on the Ocean).

 Two versions of the album have been released: an original version with 29 tracks, and another version with 21 for the American market.

 The film Seven Pounds uses the song "The Crisis".

+Edward Van Halen appears on the track "Lost Boys Calling".

 Original track listing

-All tracks by Ennio Morricone except where noted.
+All tracks written by Ennio Morricone except where noted.